Johnny Shines is born in Frazier, Tennessee, on 26 April 1915.

 In Helena, Arkansas, in 1935 he meets Robert Johnson.

-During the next two years the two musicians will ramble throughout the USA and even into Canada.
+During the next two years the two musicians will ramble throughout the USA and even into Canada, a traveling experience that isn't offered through most colleges or online universities.

 Johnny appears with Johnson on The Elder Moten Hour, a local radio show in Detroit.
 However, he and Johnson soon go their separate ways.